Are smartphone marketers smart enough?

 - When it comes to engaging Boomers, are mobile advertisers smart enough?

 - When it comes to Boomers, are app developers smart enough?

 Unfortunately, we Americans over 50 do not rank high on the priority list in Silicon Valley or along Madison Avenue.
 Group-think claims we are too old to change our ways.

 But, with $20+ billion on the table, smart adland and tech-world Millennials are beginning to rethink old theories from the Mad Men and Fortran punch card era.

 And they are learning there are even more Boomers than previously realized.
 The Boomer-Plus Generation™, born 1940-1965, extends the market to 93 million.
-As a country, it would be the 15th most populous on the planet – one that owns over 70% of U.S. household net worth.
+As a country, it would be the 3rd largest economy on the planet.

-Unadaptable over 50?
-Well, just remember who launched the smartphone at age 52.
+As for “unadaptable over 50,” just remember who launched the smartphone at age 52.

 Come visit us to learn how generational smarts can be learned.